hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/689_scc_iv.md

 not come down."
 The disciple heard it with speechless wonder.

-Swamiji: I underwent great religious austerities at Amarnath and then in the temple of Kshir Bhavâni.
+Swamiji: I underwent great religious austerities at Amarnath and then in the temple of Kshir Bhavāni.
 Go and prepare me some tobacco, I will relate everything to you.

 The disciple joyfully obeyed the order.
 Swamiji slowly smoking began to